BJB-Team/TechFind/README.md

 #### **A Job Seeker Features**

-A Seeker on signup will require the user enter:
+A Seeker on sign up will require the user enter:

 - Username
 - Email